Guidelines for Reviewers

 1. Contribution: Does the submission contribute to the existing scientific knowledge?
 Do the authors discuss the implications of the work for the scientific and practice community?
 Is the research question interesting and original?
 (You might review Google Scholar, Web of Science or Scopus databases for checking originality.)

 2. Quality of literature review: Does the submission contain a well-developed and articulated theoretical framework?
 Are the core concepts of the submission clearly defined?
 Is extant literature appropriately reflected in the submission, or are critical references missing?
 Do the hypotheses or propositions logically flow from the theory?
-Does the manuscript build on previous findings or debates published in Budapest Management Review?
+Does the manuscript build on previous findings or debates published in the journal?

 3. Adequacy of methods: Are the chosen methodology appropriate for the theory and research questions and have they been applied appropriately?
 Is the data collection method consistent with the analytical techniques used?
 Are the sample and variables appropriate for the hypotheses?
 Or has the data reached saturation?
 Does the study have internal and external validity?
 If the method is novel, is the presentation appropriately detailed?
 Is data analysis clear and convincing?